XihangYU630/inekf_wheeled/README.md

-# Wheeled Robot State Estimation In Slippery Environments
+# IMU-encoder Wheeled Robot State Estimation in Slippery Environments Using InEKF

-This project aims to estimate the states of a wheel robot in both indoor and outdoor environments using IMU data, wheel encoder data, and camera measurements.
+This project aims to estimate the states of a wheel robot in outdoor environments using IMU data, wheel encoder data, and camera measurements.
 An InEKF based approach is taken to achieve the objective.
 This project is developed based on the ["Legged Robot State Estimation in Slippery Environments Using Invariant Extended Kalman Filter with Velocity Update"](https://arxiv.org/abs/2104.04238) and the open source code of ["In-EKF"](https://github.com/RossHartley/invariant-ekf).

 <p align="center">
   <img width="800" height="246" src="results/slam_video.mp4">